Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 4 S.I.
 7

-Even more of a driver’s hole from the elevated tee that stares down the fairway as it banks left, flanked by a small copse on the left side, and bracken to the right.
-It is generously wide and should be found but a fateful tee shot could result in a reload.
-A good drive leaves a mid to long iron to the green for low or middle handicap golfer.
-The approach can be run in along the ground but better to fly the ball to the middle of the green, over the front fold, to avoid the bunkers.
+Even more of a driver’s hole from the elevated tee that stares down the fairway as it banks round to the corner, flanked by a small copse on the left, and bracken to the right.
+It is generously wide but a tee shot wide of the mark could result in a reload.
+A good drive leaves a mid iron to the green for low or middle handicap golfer.
+The approach can be run in along the ground but better to fly the ball to the middle of the green, over the front fold, to beyond the bunkers.

 Par 3 S.I.
 9